acmsigsoft/EmpiricalStandards/Standards/QualitativeSurveys.md

 <checklist name="Essential">

 -	explains how interviewees were selected (i.e. sampling strategy; see The Sampling Supplement)
 -	describes interviewees (e.g. demographics, work roles)
 -	presents clear chain of evidence from interviewee quotations to proposed concepts
 </checklist>

 ### Desirable Attributes
 <checklist name="Desirable">

 -	includes highly diverse participants
 -	uses direct quotations extensively to support key points

--	EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory \
-	 OR: synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.) using some form of inductive coding (coding scheme generated from data)
+-	EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory \ OR: synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.) using some form of inductive coding (coding scheme generated from data)

--	validates results (e.g. using member checking or dialogical interviewing )
+-	validates results (e.g. using member checking or dialogical interviewing<sup>[8](#myfootnote8)</sup>)

--	EITHER: uses audits (inductive coding) \
-	 OR: uses multiple coders and reports agreement statistics (deductive coding)
+-	EITHER: uses audits (inductive coding) \ OR: uses multiple coders and reports agreement statistics (deductive coding)
 -	provides supplemental materials including interview guide(s), coding schemes, coding examples, decision rules, extended chain-of-evidence table(s)
 -	discusses transferability; findings plausibly transferable to different contexts
 -	compares results with (or integrates them into) prior theory or related research
 -	reflects on how researchers’ biases may have affected their analysis
 </checklist>